Blessed are the Square Pegs

 We come now to the eighth and final beatitude.
 It speaks of a blessing no one wants–the blessing that comes to those who are persecuted for the sake of righteousness.
-Of the beatitudes, the one would surely be the least popular.
+Of the beatitudes, this one would surely be the least popular.
 By definition, persecution involves pain and suffering, and who wants that?
 Most of us would rather have the blessing that comes to the merciful than the blessing that comes to the persecuted.
-Few healthy people who freely choose the path of persecution.
+Few healthy people freely choose the path of persecution.

 Yet here it is in our text.
 We can’t skip it or pretend it isn’t there.
 In fact, there are six facts that make this beatitude impossible to ignore:

 1. It is the last beatitude.